Let's draw a red circle ! import gizeh surface = gizeh.Surface(width=320, height=260) # in pixels circle = gizeh.circle(r=30, xy=[40,40], fill=(1,0,0)) circle.draw(surface) # draw the circle on the surface surface.write_to_png("circle.png") # export the surface as a PNG

 That’s all folks !

 That’s about all there is to know.
-To go further, see the examples in the examples folder or (wishful thinking) on the Web.
+To go further, see the examples in the examples folder or the documentation directly in the code.

 Some people have had problems to install cairocffi, Here is how they solved their problem: